 - 3. No candidate shall be admitted to examination in this school unless he or she has either passed or been exempted from the First Public Examination.

-- 4. The examination in this school shall be under the joint supervision of the Boards of the Faculties of Philosophy and Theology, which shall appoint a standing joint committee to make regulations concerning it, subject always to the preceding clauses of this subsection.
+- 4. The examination in this school shall be under the joint supervision of the Boards of the Faculties of Philosophy and Theology and Religion, which shall appoint a standing joint committee to make regulations concerning it, subject always to the preceding clauses of this subsection.